SSN Rubis Amethyste Class

-The first four submarines were initially equipped for an anti-surface ship role but have been re-equipped to the same standard as the later submarines for both anti-surface and anti-submarine warfare.
+The first four submarines were initially equipped for anti-surface ship missions but have been re-equipped to the same standard as the later submarines for both anti-surface and anti-submarine warfare.

 Rubis Amethyste Class submarines are to be replaced by the Barracuda Class nuclear powered attack submarines, which are planned to enter service from 2012.